 A stay, referred to as a 'moratorium', applies throughout the duration of the administration which prevents, among other things, the winding up of the company, secured parties enforcing security interests, lessors or third parties taking possession of leased or owned property, and court or enforcement proceedings against the company or its property.

 There are exceptions to the moratorium including where creditors obtain the administrator’s consent, or leave of the court to enforce, or have taken steps to enforce the security before the administration’s commencement.
 A secured creditor with security over the whole, or substantially the whole, of the company’s property may also take enforcement action within the 'decision period' (i.e. 13 business days from notice of the administrator’s appointment).

 Ipso facto stay

-Where a company enters administration there is a stay on contractual counterparties exercising contractual rights (including rights to terminate the contract) by reason of:
+Where a company enters administration there is a stay on contractual counterparties exercising contractual rights (including rights to terminate or enforce the contract) by reason of: